nairobilug/nairobilug.or.ke/content/simultaneously-pushing-two-git-remotes.md

 Tags: linux, git
 Slug: pushing-two-git-remotes
 Author: Alan Orth
-Summary: Pushing to two git remotes at once using multiple push URLs for a single remote
+Summary: Pushing to two git remotes at once using multiple push URLs for a single remote.

 Sometimes you need to push commits to two remotes in a git repository — either for a cheap "backup" of sorts, or for some public / private repository scheme you may have in your organization, etc.